Shutter-Island-Team/Shutter-island/README.md

 ```

 ## Known issues
-### Boid issues (last update : 06/08/2016)
+### Boid issues (last update : 06/09/2016)

 * On rare occasion, an exception occur following a bad management of the boid when it moves from one cell to an other in the grid (06/08/2016)
 * If a boid gets too close to the border of the map and depending on the precision of the grid, an exception will occur (06/08/2016)
-* The boid can have unexpected behavior when walking on the mountains (06/09/2016)
+* The boid can have unexpected behavior when walking on the mountains

-### Terrain issues (last update : 06/08/2016)
+### Terrain issues (last update : 06/09/2016)

-No known bugs to this date
+* Sometimes, a small wall can cut the map in two.
+This is due to the interpolation extending the influence of the mountain on a horizontal/vertical line.
+* The computation of lake connexity is actually not correct.
+Because lakes are treated in a specific order, two lakes can sometimes not be connected if they are connected through another lake that is treated after these two.

-## Credits
+## Acknowledgements

-A very warm thank you to our two awesome teachers who helped us during the project :
+A very warm thank to our two awesome teachers who helped us during the project :
 * DELAME Thomas ([website](http://virtual-atom.com/))
 * MANTEAUX Pierre-Luc ([github](http://manteapi.github.io/))